dev-ameyjoshi/AmeyRJoshi/README.md

 <br>

 <p> Hello World! 👋</p>
-<p>Greetings, I'm a final-year Computer Engineering student at Vishwakarma Institute of Technology, Pune.
-With a keen interest in coding and problem-solving, I am driven by a fervent passion for exploring the latest technologies.
-My academic journey has equipped me with a robust skill set, spanning Relational Database Management Systems, Software Engineering, Data Structures, Object-Oriented Programming (OOPS), among others.
-As a Trainee Software Developer at Newru Technologies, I've honed my abilities in React.js, Node.js, and AWS while contributing to innovative projects .
-Known for my sincerity and proactive approach, I thrive in dynamic environments where collaboration and continual learning fuel ground-breaking solutions.</p>
+<p>Greetings!
+I recently graduated with a degree in Computer Engineering from Vishwakarma Institute of Technology, Pune.
+My academic journey has equipped me with a robust skill set in Relational Database Management Systems, Software Engineering, Data Structures, and Object-Oriented Programming (OOPS), among others.

+During my time as a Trainee Software Developer at Newru Technologies, I honed my skills in React.js, Node.js, and AWS while contributing to innovative projects.
+I am currently working as a full-time Programmer Analyst Trainee at Cognizant, where I continue to apply my passion for coding and problem-solving.
+Known for my sincerity and proactive approach, I thrive in dynamic environments where collaboration and continuous learning drive groundbreaking solutions.</p>
 <p> Want to Know more about me?</p><a href = "https://dev-ameyjoshi.github.io/My-react-portfolio-master/">Checkout my portfolio.</a><br/>

 <br>